freyamade/nocturne/README.md

 4. Commit your changes (git commit -am 'Add some feature')
 5. Push to the branch (git push origin my-new-feature)
 6. Create a new Pull Request

-If your Request is merged, I'll add you to the contributors list

 ## Contributors